 Many times Whiskey “got it”.
 I can remember several instances where Whiskey “got it”, but I’m sure not going to tell you any of them.
 Instead, I see a wonderful, well-kempt (opposite of unkempt), handsome and powerfully built boxer standing there staring at me with a look that says, “Huh?”

-Both of these dogs were remarkable specimens of caninitude, and if I was a judge at a Dog Show where both these dogs were entered I would give them both a comely blue ribbon that says “First Place” on them, and I doubt that neither would be sour because neither of them won…one.?
+Both of these dogs were remarkable specimens of caninitude, and if I was a judge at a Dog Show where both these dogs were entered I would pin a comely blue ribbon that says “First Place” on them, and I doubt that neither would be mad because neither of them won…one.?
 I’ve definitely been here to long.

 Though it would be humorous to come home and watch them wrassle over the real true first place winner-I’m sure that epic clash would go on for hours.